ValentinBrest/satisfaction/README.md

 - 3. create selectors for fields in LoginForm
 - 4. create DynamicModuleLoader in shared/lib/components/ DynamicModuleLoader for add/remove async reducers
 - 5. refactor store

+## 36 Тестирование фичи authByUsername.
+TestAsyncThunk

+- 1. create tests for selectors and services in AuthByUsername
+- 2. create TestAsyncThunk.ts in shared/lib/tests/TestAsyncThunk.
+Refactor loginByUsername.test
+- 3. create tests for loginSlice.